 - Once melted add the blueberries, lemon rind and maple syrup and blend together.
 I find this easiest to do with a hand (immersion) blender.
 That makes the cleaning up process so much easier.
 You may have to transfer it to a jug if your glass bowl is too big to get in there with the hand blender.
 This would also work with a small food processor.

 - Note: If you are using frozen blueberries, then you'll need to defrost them before blending otherwise they'll set your melted coconut before you blend it.
 You can always toss them into the bowl when you are melting the coconut.
 Frozen blueberries seem to work best for colour.

 - Press down the blended mixture into a parchment paper lined loaf tin and then pop it into the freezer for about 20 to 30 minutes to solidify.
 Alternatively just pop it in your fridge and give it a bit longer to turn solid.

 - Once firm, slice into squares or triangles.

 - You can enjoy this right out of the freezer as a very firm 'fudge-like' treat or out of the fridge as a gorgeous soft fudge.

 Quite a few people mentioned their fudge turning out less purple than mine did.
 It seems that using frozen blueberries, will give it a vibrant purple colour, whereas fresh blueberries are more shy!
 I updated the recipe to recommend FROZEN blueberries today.

 I do hope that this recipe inspires you to create some delicious, healthy sweet treats.
 Do feel free to let me know how you get on in the comments below and your delicious creations…

-For more delicious conscious treats my recipe books here: Trinity’s Delicious Recipe Books
+For more delicious conscious treats my recipe books here: My Delicious Recipe Books

 Pin blueberry fudge on your pinterest board for later…